Fhoughton/fhoughton.github.io/_posts/2024-07-20-reverse-engineering-java.markdown

 # Conclusion
 Reverse-engineering these codes was a lot of fun.
 It was fairly quick, since I discovered the locked skins at around 10pm after a long day and had them all unlocked by midnight.
 The result of it, that me and my friends had more skins to mess around with in a game we liked was very nice too, particularly since some of the skins (such as the Chibi ones seen to the left in the screenshots) are very goofy and make for a good laugh.

-Reverse-engineering Java programs is really pleasant because like C# it uses reversable bytecode for error messages and other language features all symbols are retained even in shipped binaries, meaning that looking at and modifying Java programs through reverse-engineering is nearly as pleasant as having the source code itself (minus some optimisation losses and comments of course).
+Reverse-engineering Java programs is really pleasant because like C# it uses reversible bytecode for error messages and other language features all symbols are retained even in shipped binaries, meaning that looking at and modifying Java programs through reverse-engineering is nearly as pleasant as having the source code itself (minus some optimisation losses and comments of course).